MarianaSequeira/CodacyChallenge/README.md

    **Get Commit List by Page**:

-This method allows to retrieve the list of commits by Page from {owner}'s repository named {repo}, using the GitHub API.
+This method allows to retrieve the list of commits by Page from `owner`'s repository named `repo`, using the GitHub API.
 The page and per_page parameters must be a positive integer.

         $ GET codacyChallenge/api/repos/{owner}/{repo}/commits?page={page}&per_page={per_page}